 Centre for Medieval Literature

-This summer school seeks to provide PhD students with a first immersion into the study of medieval literature across languages.
+This online summer school seeks to provide PhD students with a first immersion into the study of medieval literature across languages.
 Language training, with the aim of inviting PhD students to become acquainted with new medieval languages, will here be combined with lectures on case studies, addressing various methodological issues and approaches.
 The summer school focuses on five medieval languages: Georgian, Arabic, Greek, Latin, and Old French.
 Together these languages cover an immense geographical and literary expanse, yet they all involved various areas of the Eastern Mediterranean.

 Texts of obvious interest are the story of Barlaam and Ioasaph (Josafat), the Alexander Romance, the Secretum Secretorum, the fables of Kalila wa-Dimna, the Apocalypse of Ps-Methodius, and Scriptures (the Bible, the Qur’an).
 These were all far-travelling texts, whose long trajectories and multiple linguistic interpretations elicit surprise and interest.
 Through language study, lectures, and by reading together the same text (e.g., the Barlaam and Ioasaph) across five different languages, the summer school aims to show how these literatures worked as a multi-lingual common resource.